my0916/STRT2/README.md

 Index files (.bai) of the resulting BAM files in the `Output_bam` directory.

 - __ExtractIlluminaBarcodes_Metrics__ <br>
-Metrics file produced by the Picard ExtractIlluminaBarcodes program. https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.0.0/picard_illumina_ExtractIlluminaBarcodes.php
+Metrics file produced by the Picard ExtractIlluminaBarcodes program.
+The number of matches/mismatches between the barcode reads and the actual barcodes is shown per lane. https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.0.0/picard_illumina_ExtractIlluminaBarcodes.php

 - __HISAT2_Metrics__ <br>